2023 Solar Incentives Guide for Hanover, IL - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Solar Renewable Energy Certificate (SREC): In general, solar systems that produce more than a predetermined (generally small) amount of electricity qualify for SRECs or other performance-based incentives.
-SRECs and the like are typically offered by your state government.
-SRECs can be sold to your utility company or another buyer, and this is usually considered part of your taxable income.
+• Solar Renewable Energy Certificate (SREC): Typically, solar systems that produce more than a specified (usually small) amount of electricity will qualify for SRECs or other performance-based incentives.
+SRECs and similar incentives are typically given by your state government.
+When you receive an SREC, you can sell it to your utility company or another buyer, and the money you receive is normally considered part of your taxable income.

 Best Solar Financing